RAMSEY COUNTY

 St. Paul There was a freight station on the riverbank between Minnesota and Robert Streets at GPS: 44.944470, -93.088683.
 This station is shown on the 1885 Sanborn Map.
 It was likely torn down when the Robert Street bridge was built.

-St. paul There was a freight station on Robert Street that was built in 1891.
+St. Paul There was a freight station on the SW side of Robert Street that was built in 1891.
 On the 1903 Sanborn map the station is labeled as the "CMSt.P&O Western Division Freight House."
 It was north of where the previous freight station was closer to 2nd Street at approximately GPS: 44.944935, -93.089127.

 St. Paul There was a freight station on Fillmore Avenue that was built in 1902.